STDANIELC31/daniel-stancu/README.md

 # Hi, I'm Stancu Daniel Cristian

- Cognitive Science Graduate with a focus on AI, Philosophy & Neuroscience Interested in building intelligent systems that understand human behavior
+ Cognitive Science Graduate with a focus on AI, Philosophy & Neuroscience.
+ I am interested in building intelligent systems that understand human behavior.
  Based in Bucharest, Romania 🇷🇴

 ---